f11tech/Bridge-Plugin-Js/README.md

 ### `connect()`

-Establishes a WebSocket connection to the specified port.
+This function initializes a WebSocket connection to the specified port, allowing real-time communication between the client and the server.
+It must be called before sending any messages.

 **Usage:**
 ```js